Tools

 Shape selector

-The Trim, Split and Project all use similar tools for selecting areas of the mesh, and are chosen with the shape selector panel on the left of the screen.
+The Trim, Split, Project, Facegroup and Hide tools all use similar controls for selecting areas of the mesh, and are chosen with the shape selector panel on the left of the screen.

 Most tools have an option to auto validate, meaning the operation will happen as soon as you have finished drawing the shape.
 When auto validate is off, A green button will be drawn next to the shape which will execute the operation.
 This allows you to edit the shape, adjust the view, when you're ready to use the shape, press the green button.